MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-app-notification.md

 ### Notification bot

 Microsoft Teams Toolkit allows you to build apps that capture events and send them as bot notifications to a personal, group chat, or a channel in Teams.
-These notifications can be sent as plain text or Adaptive Cards.
+The notification bot template creates an app that sends a message to Teams with Adaptive Cards triggered by an HTTP post request.
 <br>
-The notification bot template creates an app that sends a message to Teams with Adaptive Cards triggered by an HTTP post request.
-For more information, see [notification bot in Teams](../../bots/how-to/conversations/notification-bot-in-teams.md).
 <br>
 Users read a bot notification in an Adaptive Card.
 When a notification bot send a message, the bot conversation is highlighted in bold or dotted in Teams Chat.